pavel-developer/elephantstock/README.md

 #### Task 2

 The second task is: The aggregator.
 Please create a cronjob.
-The cronjob must calculate the orders for each product for the last 7 days, in the last 30 days, in the last 90 days and from the beginning.
+The cronjob must calculate the orders for each product in the last 7 days, in the last 30 days, in the last 90 days and from the beginning.

 #### Task 3